0x60df/loophole/README.md

 Loophole is [available on MELPA](https://melpa.org/#/loophole).
 Use `package.el` to install,
-and add the following line to you init file like `init.el` or `.emacs`.
+and add the following line to your init file like `init.el` or `.emacs`.

 ``` emacs-lisp
 (loophole-mode)